-So let's say we have a frequency of 205 Hz being sent to the right ear, and a frequency of 200 Hz being sent to the left ear.
-The mathematical difference is 5 Hz.
+So let's say we send a frequency of 205 Hz to the right ear, and a frequency of 200 Hz to the left ear, the mathematical difference is 5 Hz.

-But for now let's explore what these frequencies are and whether they can harm us in any way.
+But for now, let's explore what these frequencies are and whether they can harm us in any way.

 What is a Binaural Beat Made Of?

-Because binaural beats combine two sine waves, there is a subtle, recognizable harmony that occurs, along with a slight pulsation.
+Because binaural beats combine two sine waves, there is a subtle, recognizable harmony that occurs, along with a slight pulsation in rhythm.

 You can test listening to binaural beats on this page.
 Simply grab a pair of headphones and follow the instructions.